 The AAS in Medical Laboratory Technician (MLT) is a one-plus-one degree program that is set up within the Missouri Health Professions Consortium (MHPC).
-NCMC is one of five colleges in the MHPC consortium that offers the MLT program.
+NCMC is one of five colleges in the MHPC that offers the MLT program.
 NCMC offers and enrolls students in the general education coursework during their freshman year.
-The sophomore level (professional level) coursework is taught by MACC and TRC faculty and is broadcast to MLT students at other campuses using interactive television (ITV) or online learning management system technology.
+The sophomore level (professional level) coursework is taught by MACC and TRC faculty utilizing Zoom.

 What is a Medical Laboratory Technician?

 Medical laboratory technicians collect samples and perform tests to analyze body fluids, tissue and other substances.
 Their duties typically include: analyze body fluids, such as blood, urine, and tissue samples, and record normal and abnormal findings; study blood samples for use in transfusions by identifying the number of cells, the cell morphology, or the blood group, blood type, and compatibility with other blood types; operate sophisticated laboratory equipment, such as microscopes and cell counters; use automated equipment and computerized instruments capable of performing a number of tests at the same time; log data from medical tests and enter results into patients medical record; discuss results and findings with physicians; and supervise or train other medical laboratory technicians.

 Must complete pre-requisite courses prior to beginning the MLT Program with a “C” or above

 - **Requires pre-requisite of Anatomy

 - Dual credit/Transfer credit This plan is designed for students with no dual or transfer credit.
 If you have taken courses at other colleges, you will need to provide official transcripts to NCMC.